The “Ribbon” connecting the sky and the lake.

 | 律动的表皮 |

-The “streamer” design at the core of the project uses anodized aluminum panels as the surface material, aiming to integrate the city and the lake through reflection to form a new landscape.
-The entire “streamer” will form an iridescent reflection spanning more than 500 meters.
-Viewed from the city axis, the “streamers” resemble the flying bridges in Suzhou and the dancing sleeves in Kunqu Opera.
-They exist in the overall urban landscape in the form of curves and reverse curves.
-The dancing of the streamers drives the lines up, sometimes blocking and sometimes revealing the sky, forming a different kind of landscape.
-The architect also cleverly set up a pedestrian passage on the streamer: a 40-meter-high path on the streamer, from which you can overlook the entire city and the unique scenery of Suzhou Taihu Lake.
+The “Ribbon” design at the core of the project uses anodized aluminum panels as the surface material, aiming to integrate the city and the lake through reflection to form a new landscape.
+The entire “Ribbon” will form an iridescent reflection spanning more than 500 meters.
+Viewed from the city axis, the “Ribbon” resemble the flying bridges in Suzhou and the dancing sleeves in Kunqu Opera.
+It exists in the overall urban landscape in the form of curves and reverse curves.
+The dancing of the ribbons drives the lines up, sometimes blocking and sometimes revealing the sky, forming a different kind of landscape.
+The architect also cleverly set up a pedestrian passage on the ribbon: a 40-meter-high path on the streamer, from which you can overlook the entire city and the unique scenery of Suzhou Taihu Lake.
 This kind of architectural experience of changing scenery is exactly similar to experiencing the beauty of Suzhou gardens.

 | 活力的剧院 |

 Stepping into the theater hall, the 22-meter-high promenade gives people a sense of palace-like emptiness.
 The mottled light and shadow penetrating the glass curtain wall cover the lobby, which is full of rhythm and dynamics of musical notes.
 The rhythm composed of a series of color changes is like swimming in music.
 Portzamparc believes that people are exploring architecture in sports, which is similar to enjoying music.
 Outside the glass curtain wall on the west side of the theater, there is a “bamboo forest” of steel structure, which creates the mottled changes in the hall, but more importantly, it reduces most of the western sun and makes the building more energy-efficient.